-Curl up the floss around the needle once or twice; mainly depends on what size of knots you preferred, may it be smaller or bigger knots.
-Continue to stretch up the floss using your left hand or the non-needle hand to prevent it from loosening.
+Continue to stretch up the thread using your left hand or the non-needle hand to prevent it from loosening.

 Just place it a little near to your exit point but not on the same hole, to prevent having problems on the next steps.
 Once you’ve re-entered your needle, don’t go all the way in just yet!

 Congratulations!
-You now have your first French knot!
+You now have your first French knot stitch!

 To add icing to the cake, here are some patterns that you can try that use French knot stitch: Crochet Patterns with French Knots